rtanglao/rtDOTcom/_posts/2018-11-02-p1-gauge-plots-r-ggplot2.md

 ---
 layout: post
-title: "Gaugeplots using R and ggplot2 look cool, use them for operating system percentages in SUMO questions"
+title: "Gaugeplots using R and ggplot2 look cool, use them for operating system percentages in SUMO questions?"
 ---

 ## Pontifications